sirgallo/JobPipeline/Readme.md

 `gateway` acts as api gateway, handles auth
 `workers` handle jobs

+## Prod

+It is advised to deploy without `docker`, but if necessary, deploy `docker-compose` file to multiple machines behind load balancer.
+Deploy `mongo` cluster as standalone.
+Machines are designed to be stateless.

 ## Job Lifecycle

 `Not Started` -> `In Queue` -> `In Progress` -> `Finished`